michauhl/RBPBench/README.md

 #### Multiple BED input files

-RBPBench also supports batch processing of input files (`rbpbench batch`).
+RBPBench also supports batch search, i.e., processing of multiple input files (`rbpbench batch`).

-Multiple BED files can be provided in two ways:
+Multiple input BED files can be provided in two ways:
-(1) Given a folder containing BED files (.bed extension) via `--bed`, the RBP IDs are expected to be the first part of the file name (e.g. for RBP ID RBP1: RBP1.bed, or RBP1_more_info.bed).
+(1) Given a folder containing BED files (.bed extension) via `--bed`, the RBP IDs are expected to be the first part of each file name (e.g. for RBP ID RBP1: RBP1.bed, or RBP1_more_info.bed).
 (2) Given a list of BED files via `--bed`, the RBP IDs need to be provided (same order!) with `-rbp-list`.

 For example, suppose we have a folder `batch_clipper_idr_in` containing the two BED files: